Texture Analysis SolutionsDeli Meat Firmness

 Measuring the difference in texture between two restructured deli meat products.

 A processor of restructured deli meats had one of their plants that was not producing same texture of product as the other plant.
 Through their sensory testing, they could note a difference in the texture of the meats, however, they needed a consistent, repeatable and quantifiable way to measure and prove the difference.

-This shear test method with the TMS-Pro Texture Analyzer proves to detect a difference between the two products and provides a repeatable, quantitative way to measure the difference.
+This shear test method with the texture analyzer proves to detect a difference between the two products and provides a repeatable, quantitative way to measure the difference.